9 reasons why Zambia should be on your bucket list!

 4. Water, water, water: The mighty Victoria Falls

 But before we come to the wildlife, let’s talk about one of the main reasons to visit Zambia: The incredible Victoria Falls, called “Mosi-oa-Tunya” by locals – “the smoke that thunders”.
-Now while we think it’s impossible to show their grandeur in photos, let us tell you they are one of the 7 natural wonders of the world for a very good reason.
+Now while we think it’s almost impossible to show their grandeur in photos, let us tell you they are one of the 7 natural wonders of the world for a very good reason.
 We’ve never seen water drops float upwards in the air like there before.
 Pure magic!

 Victoria Falls from Livingstone Zambia